DENTAL EMERGENCY HOTLINE

-If your child has a dental emergency in London, the first thing to do is remain calm and call Happy Kids Dental on 020 7078 0822 during opening hours, outside of our opening hours please call our emergency line on 07757 787830.
-We will advise you over the phone and arrange for you to bring your child into see one of our dentists that same day.
+If you or your child has a dental emergency in London, the first thing to do is remain calm and call Happy Kids Dental on 020 7078 0822 during opening hours.
+Outside of our opening hours, please call our emergency line on 07757 787830.
+We will advise you over the phone and arrange for you to see one of our dentists that same day.

 Tips for dealing with common dental emergencies:

 Make sure your child’s mouth is kept clean by rinsing it with warm water.
 If it’s swollen, place a cold compress on their cheek.
 Give them paracetamol or ibuprofen for the pain – but never put aspirin or any other painkiller directly on the gum, as this could actually cause burns.